 Disclaimer: The character and names of Naruto characters belong to Kishimoto Masashi-sensei.
 This story belongs to me.

-Summary: The coffeehouse was the last place anyone would suspect him to frequent.
+Summary: The coffeehouse is the last place anyone would suspect him to frequent.
 Hyuuga Neji is a well-known celebrity who just wanted some privacy.
 Finding some peace in a coffeehouse, he meets the reluctant Tenten, who sits next to him week after week.
-Unaware of his true identity, Tenten befriends him and then her life takes an unexpected turn when he reveals himself to her, and presents her with an opportunity to work with him.
+Unaware of his true identity, Tenten befriends him and her life takes an unexpected turn when he reveals himself to her, and presents her with an opportunity to work with him.
 For selfless reasons, Tenten decides to accept his offer and finds herself as his public decoy.
 While living in the life of fame and fortune, Tenten struggles to keep true to herself and to her feelings.
-Life as she knew it will never be the same.
+Life as she knows it will never be the same.

 A Study in Scarlet